grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 	It is important to note that it will, at times, look as though the areas of high uncertainty match the areas of incorrect predictions from the model.
 However, with the query strategies we are using, the Active Learning query process completely ignores which label the model assigns to a source and therefore is not affected by correctness.

   It is easy to misunderstand this as *Active Learning improves your model's accuracy* when all it is doing is reducing the uncertainty of the most uncertain point at that particular iteration.
-It just so happens that for many cases, the accuracy and other performance scores increase as a byproduct.
+It just so happens that, for many cases, the accuracy and other performance scores increase as a byproduct.

 .. raw:: html